External Sources

 On the curation of this list

-The eleven sources above are the ones with a freely-usable English (or multi-language) edition that we can responsibly mirror or link to.
+The seven sources above are the ones with a clean, freely-usable English edition that we can responsibly mirror or link to.